queer/sigil/README.md

 `DISPATCH` gateway events are sent with a type of `protocol:event`, ex. `discord:shard`

+`BROADCAST_DISPATCH` messages are meant for broadcasting to clients of a specific type; an opcode needs to be added for gateway-internal broadcasts

 Additionally, the gateway expects the following channel-specific data when connecting:

 ```